What to do when you are completely broke?

 - Offer your services in your local neighborhood

 Related post: How To Make 300 Dollars Fast: 30 Proven Ways

 Monitor Spending Like A Hawk

-Every cent you spend should be carefully considered.
+When spending money every cent should be carefully considered.

 Was it truly necessary, could you have bought that item for less somewhere else?